All You Need To Know About First-Time Buyer Mortgages

 • The mortgage you are applying for needs to be for between 91 and 95% of the value of the property you are buying.

-Joint Ownership Schemes
+Shared Ownership Schemes

 This allows you to buy a share of a property (usually between 25 and 75%) and pay rent on the rest.
-The rules for joint ownership vary across England, Scotland, Northern Ireland and Wales so do check the details before you apply.
+The rules for shared ownership vary across England, Scotland, Northern Ireland and Wales so do check the details before you apply.

 To qualify: